-For Mac users, a good idea is to keep digital photos in the application Pictures.
-It has many interesting options for sorting and storing information about each picture separately.
-From the model of the camera or the mobile phone from which the capture was taken, and up to date, resolution, focus (focal length), aperture, GPS coordinates.
-All this information metadata from the photo file are added by the camera in a format EXIF.
+For Mac users, a good idea is to keep the digital photos in the application Photos.
+It has many interesting options for sorting and storing information about each individual picture.
+From the model of the camera or mobile phone from which the capture was made, and to the date, resolution, focus (focal length), diaphragm (aperture), GPS coordinates.
+All this information metadate from the photo file are added by the camera in a format EXIF.
 No separate file is required for EXIF.

-Additional information added to a photo as well locations, facial identification of the people in the picture, keywords, copyright and other details can be added manually in the application Pictures or in other similar photo management and administration applications.
-This information will be manually added to the metadata and retained in the standard IPTC (International Press Telecommunications Council).
+Additional information added to a photo as well locations, facial identification of the people in the picture, keywords, copyright and other details can be added manually in the application Photos or in other similar photo management and administration applications.
+This information will be added manually in metadate and will be retained in the standard IPTC (International Press Telecommunications Council).

-All in IPTC tags are also retained in an image in Finder pe Poppy.
+All in IPTC tags are also retained in an image in Finder pe Mac.

-Example of extended metadata see in the image below:
+Example of metaextended date see in the image below:

-If you have added such information in the photos in the Photos application, it is good to check "Export IPTC as XMP"Upon their export.
+If you have added such information in the pictures in the application Photos, it is good to check "Export IPTC as XMP”For their export.

-To keep these extra metadata in the image file, you can opt for first export option, and the resulting file will keep all the data, without the need for additional XMP.
+To keep these metaadditional date in the image file, you can opt for first export option, and the resulting file will keep all the data, without the need for additional XMP.

-Model: Mouse (I.e.What are the XMP files resulting from exporting photos from the Photos application
+Model: Mouse (I.e.What are the XMP files resulting from the export of photos from the application Photos